eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </concurrent-start>
 ```

-After the start of the concurrent subincrement, The logs record an allocation failure using `<af-start>`.
+After the start of the concurrent subincrement, The logs record an allocation failure by using `<af-start>`.
 The `<concurrent-end>` element attribute `terminationReason` shows that a termination of the concurrent increment was requested by the garbage collector.

 ```xml
 <af-start id="2010" threadId="00000000008AA780" totalBytesRequested="24" timestamp="2021-03-05T12:16:43.109" intervalms="1212.727" />